-- · Purchase an extra battery pack. - Use AC power whenever possible, reserving battery for mobile use. - Remove accessories that are not being used (e.g. a USB disk drive), as they can continue to draw power.

-- Store the battery pack in a cool, dry place.
+- Use AC power whenever possible, reserving battery for mobile use. - · Remove accessories that are not being used (e.g. a USB disk drive), as they can continue to draw power. - Store your PC in a cool, dry place.
 The recommended temperature is 10° C (50° F) to 30° C (86° F).
-Higher temperatures cause the battery to self-discharge faster. - Excessive recharging decreases the battery life. - · Look after your AC adapter and battery.
+Higher temperatures cause the battery to self-discharge faster. - Excessive recharging decreases the battery life. - Look after your AC adapter and battery.